 "If you are going to get anywhere in life you have to read a lot of books." --Roald Dahl

-Intended for students in fifth grade, students will read great literature and continue to work on their phonics fundamentals and oral reading skills.
-Students will improve their reading skills through written and oral comprehension exercises.
-Their vocabulary will be expanded through the application of contextual clues, derivation of words from Latin roots, and use of the dictionary.
-Students will learn to apply a Christian worldview as they examine qualities of characters in stories and recognize those that are worth admiring.
-They will learn to identify different genres of literature as they read a variety of styles.
-They will read such books as Swiss Family Robinson, Treasure Island and Secret Garden.
+In this course, students will read great literature and continue to work on their phonics fundamentals as they read aloud and read on their own.
+Students will improve their reading skills through written and oral comprehension exercises and engaging projects.
+Their vocabulary will be expanded through the application of contextual clues and use of the dictionary.
+Students will learn to apply a Christian worldview as they examine qualities of characters in stories and recognize those worth emulating.
+They will learn to identify different genres of literature as they read a variety of styles, such as Charlotte’s Web, Homer Price and Alice in Wonderland.
 Most importantly, they will continue to increase their love of literature.
-Literature 5 is available in You Teach and Live Online formats.
+Literature 3 is available in You Teach and Live Online formats.

 The Veritas Approach to Literature

 Reading great literature is an important part of a child’s education at Veritas.
 Reading literature that has endured the test of time, the classics, is important for many reasons:

 Children love learning from the rich stories of the past.
 At Veritas, they will learn to love language and expression, they will understand the art of storytelling.
 Children who are immersed in good literature as young children develop creative minds and an enjoyment of lifelong reading.
 Who doesn’t remember Charlotte’s Web, Alice in Wonderland, Peter Pan, Tom Sawyer, and The Chronicles of Narnia with great fondness?